-Answer: The Bible speaks of two kinds of forgiveness—human forgiveness, that of people extending forgiveness towards others, and divine forgiveness, God’s forgiving human beings.
+Answer: The Bible speaks of two kinds of forgiveness—human forgiveness, that of people extending forgiveness toward others, and divine forgiveness, Godís forgiving human beings.
 Is there a difference?
-God’s forgiveness is conditional upon repentance, but as we’ll see, our forgiveness is neither conditional on being asked for it, nor on seeing fruits of repentance.
+The forgiveness God extends to an unbeliever is conditional upon his repentance—that is, if a sinner never repents of his sin, he will remain unsaved (see Acts 3:19).
+Once a sinner repents and turns to Christ, all his sin is forgiven and all condemnation is removed (Romans 8:1).
+The forgiveness we are to extend to others is not conditioned upon being asked for nor upon our seeing fruits of repentance.

-The Bible teaches us that God withholds forgiveness towards people who are not repentant (2 Kings 24:4 and Lamentations 3:42).
-God is able to do this because of His very nature: He is sinless.
+The Bible teaches us that God withholds forgiveness toward unsaved people who are unrepentant (2 Kings 24:4 and Lamentations 3:42).
+God does this because of His very nature: He is sinless.
 He is perfect.
 He is holy.
 He simply will not tolerate sin.
-Paul warns those who choose to transgress God’s law in Romans 2:5, “But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God’s wrath, when his righteous judgment will be revealed.”
+Paul warns the willfully rebellious in Romans 2:5, ďBecause of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of Godís wrath, when his righteous judgment will be revealed.Ē

 When Peter asked Jesus how many times we should forgive someone, Jesus answered that we must forgive as many times as necessary.
-Then He illustrated forgiveness with a parable about a man who, although forgiven by his master of an overwhelming debt, refused to forgive another for a meager debt.
-When this man’s master heard about his ingratitude and injustice, he was outraged and had him thrown to the tormentors.
-“This is how My heavenly Father will treat each one of you, unless you forgive your brother from your heart” (Matthew 18:35).
+Then He illustrated forgiveness with a parable about a man who, although forgiven by his master of an overwhelming debt, refused to forgive another a paltry sum.
+When this manís master heard about his ingratitude and injustice, he was outraged and had him handed over to the tormentors. ďThis is how My heavenly Father will treat each one of you, unless you forgive your brother from your heartĒ (Matthew 18:35).

-Surely, by receiving such a massive pardon, we should not be so mean-spirited as to withhold forgiveness from others.
+Surely, by receiving such a massive pardon from God, we should not be so mean-spirited as to withhold forgiveness from others.
 Rather, we should emulate the example of our Savior.
-In truth, offering forgiveness is an act of will, and failure to acknowledge this will only encourage us to justify our own disobedience.
 Forgiveness is not a fruit that needs time to grow in our lives.
-It is not a result of some special encounter with God.
-Jesus makes that clear in Luke 17:4 when He commands that if someone sins against another seven times in one day and repents as many times, that person should be forgiven.
-Forgiving someone for the same offense several times in one year would be a major test of sanctification, so seven times in one day drives Jesus’ point home.
+It is an act of the will.
+Jesus commands that if someone sins against us seven times in one day and repents as many times, that person should be forgiven (Luke 17:4).
+Forgiving someone for the same offense several times in one year would be a major test of sanctification, so seven times in one day drives Jesusí point home.
 The disciples were so staggered by this that they immediately requested an increase in their faith (Luke 17:5).
-Jesus then told them what such a tiny amount of faith can achieve by explaining that a servant does not receive praise for carrying out orders—for simply doing his duty.
-He’s telling us that we do not need great faith to forgive, but only to choose to carry out the Master’s instruction.
+Jesus then told them what a tiny amount of faith can achieve by explaining that a servant does not receive praise for carrying out orders—for simply doing his duty.
+In other words, we do not need great faith to forgive; we only need to choose to carry out the Masterís instruction.

-Remember, it was Jesus who cried out from the cross, “Father forgive them for they do not know what they are doing” (Luke 23:34).
+Jesus cried out from the cross, ďFather forgive them for they do not know what they are doingĒ (Luke 23:34).
 Stephen asked that those who were stoning him be forgiven (Acts 7:60).
 In both cases, forgiveness was unconditional.
 Those around the cross were not asking for forgiveness, and neither were those stoning Stephen.
 And, obviously, someone who sins against us seven times in one day is not demonstrating fruits of repentance.
-By emulating Jesus and Stephen, the action of extending forgiveness releases us and allows us to receive forgiveness.
-To wait until we are asked may mean we never get an opportunity to forgive and would also prevent us from being forgiven.
-In all this we must realize that God never asks us to do the impossible.
+By emulating Jesus and Stephen, we can extend Godís forgiveness, too.
+To wait until we are asked for forgiveness may mean we never get an opportunity to forgive.
+In all this, we must realize that God never asks us to do the impossible.
 Were it beyond our ability to forgive from the heart, Jesus would never have directed us to do it.

-But what if there is no indication of repentance?
-The law given to ancient Israel is akin to the New Testament teaching: “Do not hate your brother in your heart.
-Rebuke your neighbor frankly so you will not share in his guilt.
-Do not seek revenge or bear a grudge against one of your people, but love your neighbor as yourself.
-I am the Lord” (Leviticus 19:17-18).
-An unforgiving spirit leads to bitterness, anger, and seething resentment against another.
-Such a heart attitude cannot have true fellowship with God.
+An unforgiving spirit leads to bitterness, anger, and resentment.
+A heart with such an attitude cannot have true fellowship with God.
 Not holding grudges allows a state of mind that is ready and willing to forgive.
-Reconciliation is the goal, and if there cannot be reconciliation, an attitude of willingness to forgive must be maintained.
-There can be no excuse for withholding a forgiving spirit towards others (Matthew 5:22–24).
+Reconciliation is the goal, and if there cannot be reconciliation, a willingness to forgive must be maintained.
+There can be no excuse for withholding forgiveness from others (Matthew 5:22–24).